OthankQ/100-days-of-code/r1-log.md

 ### R1D35
 More 'JavaScript: Understanding the Weird Parts' on Udemy.
 Learned about execution stack and variable environment.
 Materials look different now that I have dabbled some in Javascript.

+### R1D36
+Solved 'Finders Keepers' challenge on Free Code Camp and had fun while doing it!
+Also listened to more of the 'JavaScript: Understanding the Weird Parts' lecture.
+Learned about how under the hood, JS is synchronous.